nbuzzi/DBOLegacyServer/Tools/CustomDropEventEditor/README_CustomDropEvent.md

 ## English

 - Location: `DboServer/ExecutionEnv/config/CustomDropEvent.cfg`
 - When it applies: Only while the CustomDropEvent is ON, in `GAMERULE_NORMAL` worlds.
-Spawn rules also require the killer vs mob level gap ≤ 10.
+Spawn rules also require the killer vs mob level gap ≤ 10 for sub‑100% chances.

 ### Line Types